Daniel-CH-Tan/daniel-ch-tan.github.io-old/_posts/2022-1-13-motor-skill-url.md

 ---
 layout: distill
-title: a distill-style blog post
+title: Motor Skill Discovery with Unsupervised RL
 description: an example of a distill-style blog post and main elements
 date: 2021-05-22